Perry has been a technical writer for over 10 years for biotech and I.T. firms. He loves to write.

 Filing for unemployment is a very good safety net most Americans can use should they be unemployed due to no fault of their own.
 While the amounts that are awarded are different from state to state, in most cases, the determination remains similar.
 In California, key factors in determining this are:

 - Did you quit?

 - Were you fired?

 - Did the job just end at no fault of yourself (say, a contract for a few months)?

 If any one of them occurred, the agent will call you and vet out the circumstances and verify it.
 The first two may impact your ability to get unemployment while the last one will not.

-Assuming you can get unemployment, before you actually apply online, determine the amount and when is the best time you should apply.
+Assuming you can get unemployment, before you apply online, determine the amount and when is the best time you should apply.
 To do this, knowing how it is computed is a must.
 You can only file for unemployed once every year.
 You can stop and restart it if the reason is just.
 If you work most of a year, you might be able to collect two years in a row, depending on when you file.

 If you want to make the most amount allowed per month, you need to earn at least $21 per hour.
 Assuming you do earn more than that, at minimum, you need to work at least one month in a quarter, and it is better if you worked all three months in a quarter.
-You need to know that even if you worked in all months within all four quarters of the previous year before filing, only the quarter with the highest gross pay is used to determined your unemployment.
+You need to know that even if you worked in all months within all four quarters of the previous year before filing, only the quarter with the highest gross pay is used to determine your unemployment.
 In California, if it is $11,500 or more, you will get the maximum.